General relativity effects in precision spin experimental tests of fundamental symmetries: Spin as antenna for axion-type particles in the Universe

 In the scheme adopted in the JEDI experiment, the spin of the bunch of deuterons lies in the ring plane and the linear in time accumulation of the vertical polarization serves as an axion signal \cite{StephensonAxion,PretzAxion,JEDIaxion,AxionEDMPRD2019}.
 All the other RF spin rotators in the ring, including the RF Wien filter discussed in \cite{KimSemertzidis}, are better switched off.

 In the spin resonance mode (\ref{AxionResonance}), the ratio of the two frequencies in the square brackets (\ref{AxionOmega}) reads

 The coupling of the spin with the axion pseudomagnetic field turns out to be much more significant than the coupling of the axion contribution to particle's EDM with the comoving electric field.
-In the early simulations of sensitivity of the storage-ring spin antenna to axions, the contribution of this pseudomagnetic field was not taken into account \cite{PretzAxion} and actual sensitivity of the JEDI experiment was greatly underestimated.
+To this end we note that this impact of the pseudomagnetic field was overlooked in the early simulations of the sensitivity of spin in storage rings as an axion antenna \cite{PretzAxion}, so that the sensitivity to axions in such experiments was substantially underestimated.

 As we see from (\ref{AxionOmega}), the phases of the radial and longitudinal axion spin rotators differ by $\pi/2$.
 The description of the spin evolution induced by the axion pseudomagnetic field is simplified in a precession-linked reference system, which is rotating with the angular velocity $\Omega_s=G\gamma \Omega_c$.
 The spin precession is frozen in this rotating system; a description of the resonance evolution of the spin envelope is found in \cite{SpinTuneMapping,Silenko:2017a,silenko2017general,PretzAxion}.
 The amplitude of the axion signal would depend on the difference $\Delta$ of the axion field oscillation and the spin precession phases, while the angular velocity of the resonance rotation of the spin in the vertical plane is equal to